 - Carry out a family litter pick.
 Use litter pickers if you have them.
 If not, make sure that you use gloves (preferably reusable) to avoid touching any potentially hazardous materials.
 Make sure children are supervised at all times. - If you live near a beach, you might want to carry out a nurdle hunt.
 Nurdles are small plastic pellets used to make nearly all plastic goods.
 They are often spilt into our rivers and oceans.
 See nurdlehunt.org.uk to find out how you can get involved.
-The same guidance as above applies to this activity. - How did you feel doing your litter pick or nurdle hunt?
+The same guidance as above applies to this activity.

+O How did you feel doing your litter pick or nurdle hunt?

 Did it feel good knowing that you were helping nature?
-Imagine you're one of the animals that might have been harmed by some of the items you picked up. - Make a picture or sculpture for your garden out of used plastic items. - © Can you design your picture or sculpture to help raise awareness of plastic pollution?
+Imagine you're one of the animals that might have been harmed by some of the items you picked up.
+How would you feel knowing that people are doing something to help?

+• Make a picture or sculpture for your garden out of used plastic items.

+Can you design your picture or sculpture to help raise awareness of plastic pollution?